 410-516-7781 or 1-800-548-9004

 When an entrance to the campus is opened for any length of time, Campus Security personnel will be stationed at the door to monitor people entering campus and to check IDs.
-At all other times, the doors are kept locked to prevent unwanted stranger traffic.
+At all other times, the doors are kept locked to prevent unauthorized access.
 Each outside entrance point, except for the main entrance, has an intercom box located next to the card reader and is monitored by camera.
-The intercom may be used to contact the Campus Security desk officer, if you are having trouble.
+The intercom may be used to contact the Campus Security desk officer.
 To operate the intercom, just push the call button on the box.
 There is no need to hold the button in for any length of time.

 Crime alerts and advisories are generated and posted when Campus Security or Baltimore Police receive reports of crimes considered to be a threat to the community.
 These alerts and advisories are posted on the Campus Security website and on crime prevention bulletin boards.
 A broadcast email may also be disseminated.
 These bulletin boards are used to post crime bulletins, crime prevention tips, and other relevant information.